Watch the Open Innovation Competition 2020 launch event.

 A cash pool of no less than $30,000 to be divided among the top three submissions.

 MAP Velocity program

-Two of the top submissions will receive admission into MAP's 2020 Velocity program, an early stage startup incubator run by the Melbourne Accelerator Program.
+Two of the top submissions received admission into MAP's 2020 Velocity program, an early stage startup incubator run by the Melbourne Accelerator Program.
 The 15-week program comprises 10 workshops centred around customer discovery and market validation with specialised experiences for both for-profit and for-purpose entrepreneurs.